Vitsaxaki v. Skaneateles Central School District

 Description: Officials at the Skaneateles Central School District in New York began treating a middle-school girl as a boy without her mother’s knowledge or consent.

-Jennifer Vitsaxaki, whom ADF attorneys represent in the lawsuit, withdrew her daughter from Skaneateles Central School District when the 2020-2021 school year concluded once she learned that school employees, acting under district policy, had begun to treat her daughter as a boy.
-Without notifying Mrs. Vitsaxaki or seeking her consent, employees began to refer to her daughter with a masculine name and third-person plural pronouns inconsistent with her daughter’s sex.
-By socially transitioning Mrs. Vitsaxaki’s daughter without her consent and by concealing vital information about her daughter’s health and well-being, the district violated Mrs. Vitsaxaki’s fundamental parental rights and her deeply held religious beliefs.
-The U.S. Constitution protects her right as a parent to make decisions about the upbringing, education, and health care of her children.
+Without notifying Vitsaxaki or seeking her consent, employees began to refer to her daughter with a masculine name and third-person plural pronouns inconsistent with her daughter’s sex.
+The lawsuit explains that, by socially transitioning Vitsaxaki’s daughter without her consent and concealing vital information about her daughter’s health and well-being, the district violated Vitsaxaki’s fundamental parental rights and her deeply held religious beliefs.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.